 Maintaining a large SKU portfolio with hundreds or thousands of SKU’s is no longer economically viable.
 Think about it: When millions of Americans rushed to the stores to stock up on toilet paper in early March, would it have made any difference if there were only one type and package size on the shelf?
-If the manufacturers were focused only on delivering 20-packs of single-ply toilet paper in standard role, perhaps there would have been fewer occurrences of the empty store shelves that were so often present in the news.
+If the manufacturers were focused only on delivering 20-packs of single-ply toilet paper in the standard role, perhaps there would have been fewer occurrences of the empty store shelves that were so often present in the news.

 Keeping it simple means reducing the number of overall SKU’s and focusing on delivering core SKU’s.
 This results in a more efficient supply chain by reducing the variety of materials needed while also streamlining operations for retail customers.

 While the ROI on the “long tail” of SKU’s has always been questionable, very few CPG companies have been successful at implementing SKU rationalization tactics that provide an in-depth understanding of SKU performance (including cannibalization effects).
-This is especially true when factors such as margin, market share and product attributes are considered.
+This is especially true when factors such as margin, market share, and product attributes are considered.

-Fewer SKU’s leads to less complexity, lower costs and more accurate forecasts.
+Fewer SKU’s leads to less complexity, lower costs, and more accurate forecasts.
 But how do you optimize your SKU portfolio for an unprecedented and unpredictable environment?

 Leveraging machine learning to optimize your SKU assortments

 Neal Analytics has worked with several well-known CPG companies to help them rationalize and optimize their SKU portfolios with the advanced machine-learning models found in our SKU Assortment Optimization solution.